Loading...

 MCP server configuration

-Each MCP server in the mcp_servers array supports the following configuration:
+Each MCP server in the mcp_servers array defines the connection details:

 {